 Obviously used for jungling.
 It gives lots of health, regeneration, Tenacity, and Armor out of nowhere.
 Oh and it makes you deal more damage to jungle creeps, which is good considering how slow Volibear jungles.
 Very cost efficient.

 In terms of survivability, I think Randuin's Omen beats that of Frozen Heart.
 In addition to giving quite a lot of Armor, Randuin's Omen also gives lots of HP.
 The AS reduction however, isn't as reliable in a teamfight (removed from the active as of S3) as you must be hit.
 The active slows movement speed by a good amount, making it great for sticking or disengaging, like a second Majestic Roar.

 This item is like a mini Ghost on steroids.
 It makes up for Volibear's weak escape mechanism and also gives it to your team.
 Additionally, the sudden burst of speed also helps to catch your opponents off guard when combined with Rolling Thunder.
 Just like Randuin's Omen, Shurelya's Reverie aids in engaging and disengaging.
 The 2 combined basically lets you decide when you want a teamfight, and when you don't.
 The extra health and regen is also a nice added bonus.
 The item is pretty cost efficient and even has a gold generating item in its recipe.

 Health, CDR, and MR along with a nice passive, all of which is great for Tankybear.
 With the S3 changes, this item now gives a ton of MR, more cooldown reduction, and more bonus to healing effects, which synchronizes well with your passive.
-I usually get this if someone else already has a Runic Bulwark.

 Other Possible Situational Items